inalbon/dlav_pyskl_2d_skeleton/README.md

 ## Training & Testing

 You can use following commands for training and predicting.
-Basically, we support distributed training on a single server with multiple GPUs.
 ```shell
 # Training
 python submission/train.py